How To Find Files Based On their Permissions In Linux

 The MODE can be either with numeric or octal permission (like 777, 666.. etc) or symbolic permission (like u=x, a=r+x).

-Before going further, we can specify the MODE in three different ways.
+Before going further, we can specify the MODE in three different ways as listed below.

 - If we specify the mode without any prefixes, it will find files of exact permissions.

 - If we use “-“ prefix with mode, at least the files should have the given permission, not the exact permission.

 - If we use “/” prefix, either the owner, the group, or other should have permission to the file.

 Allow me to explain with some examples, so you can understand better.